Golden Age of Fraternalism: Decline

 The last major fraternity to be organized during this era was also its most controversial— the refounding of the Ku Klux Klan in 1915.
 Its principles were largely political as it supported an anti-Catholic, antisemitic, white nationalist, and anti-immigrant platform.
 Its decline was as spectacular as its rise.
 The overt venality of its leaders and their scandals caused widespread revulsion.
 The Great Depression of the 1930s hurt all the fraternal orders and the Klan went moribund.

 Government welfare programs that formed during the Progressive and New Deal eras, as well as the rise of available commercial insurance, lessened the need for the mutual aid fraternities.
 Some, such as the Modern Woodmen of the World and the Independent Order of Foresters, became insurance companies themselves.

 The Freemasons, as the oldest and most storied of the ritualistic fraternities, continued to grow as a result of an influx of members after World War II, reaching their zenith in terms of absolute numbers in 1959.
 However, as a percentage of the population, it never matched the reach it attained during the golden age of fraternalism and continues to decline.
 In 2024, the Masonic Service Association of North America reported only 869,429 members under their associated Grand Lodges.
-(This number only account "mainstream" U.S. Grand Lodge and not PHA Masons, it also counts members per Lodges, so if a person is member of two Lodges he will count as two members).
+(This number only accounts for "mainstream" U.S. Grand Lodge and not PHA Masons, it also counts members per Lodges, so if a person is member of two Lodges he will count as two members).